 The CNCF Governing Board (GB) is responsible for marketing and other business oversight and budget decisions for the CNCF.

-The GB does not make technical decisions for the CNCF, other than working with the TOC to set the overall scope for the CNCF.
+The GB does not make technical decisions for the CNCF other than working with the TOC to set the overall scope for the CNCF.
+The GB meets 3 to 5 times a year.
+Read the minutes from past meetings.
 The GB currently consists of these representatives:

 Amazon Web Services